lmriccardo/few-shot-graph-classification/README.md

 For quick further informations about each of the three techniques I suggest to have a look to their respectively README that you can found at [`./src/algorithms/mevolve`](src/algorithms/mevolve) (for M-Evolve), [`./src/algorithms/flag`](src/algorithms/flag) (for FLAG) and [`./src/algorithms/gmixup`](src/algorithms/gmixup) (for G-Mixup).

-Finally, I decided to use as baseline comparision results and performances given by AS-MAML run on both a classic GCN (for MAML) and a SAGE (for MAML) model.
+Finally, I decided to use as baseline comparision results and performances given by AS-MAML run using a SAGE (for MAML) model.

 ---